propelorm/Propel/README.md

 ## License ##

-Propel is an open-source project released under the MIT liense.
-See the `LICENSE` file for more informations.
+Propel is an open-source project released under the MIT license.
+See the `LICENSE` file for more information.